max-mapper/get-dat/markdown/04-working-with-blobs.md

 the document icon to the left of the row containing bob

 1. This will bring up a detailed view of the bob record with all attachments.
-Try clicking of the big bob.png picture at the top to see the actual attachment (click the back button in your browser to go back to the dat editor)
+Try clicking on the big bob.png picture at the top to see the actual attachment (click the back button in your browser to go back to the dat editor)